xyyy-hub/posture-tips-site/IMPLEMENTATION_CHECKLIST.md

 - [x] All 13 pages have FAQ schema ✅
 - [x] 4 pages have HowTo schema ✅
 - [x] All 13 pages have BreadcrumbList schema ✅
-- [ ] 8 pages have NeckHump cross-references
+- [x] 8 pages have NeckHump cross-references ✅
-- [ ] Footer has NeckHump link
+- [x] Footer has NeckHump link ✅
 - [ ] All schemas validated with no errors

 ### Month 1 Completion Criteria